everpixelgame/docs/gameplay/README.md

 Heroes can die permanently in dungeons:
 - Death chances vary by rarity (Common: 5%, Rare: 3%, Epic: 2%, Legendary: 1%)
 - Dead Heroes enter the Graveyard (no revival)
-- Graveyard Heroes become "Stakers" earning $EPXL rewards from a pool that receives 20% of all spent $EPXL
+- Graveyard Heroes become "Stakers" earning $EPXL rewards from a pool that receives 20% of all dungeon entry fees
 - Reward distribution is based on staking power determined by Hero rarity and the difficulty of the dungeon where they died

 ### 4. Premium Features